JesperAxelsson/rust-intmap/README.md

 [![crates.io](https://img.shields.io/crates/v/intmap.svg)](https://crates.io/crates/intmap)

 # rust-intmap
-Specialized hashmap for `u64` keys
+Specialized hashmap for integer keys.

 Might be missing some functionality but you can remove, add, get and clear for now.